 Here are some notes to keep in mind as you use the Billing Configuration tool:

 ICD-9 and ICD-10 Compatible: Some of the examples below display ICD-9 and ICD-10 codes.
 All features of PCC EHR work with both ICD-9 and ICD-10.
-A few years after the ICD-10 transition, PCC removed ICD-9 as a configuration option, but your old ICD-9 charge records will still display in charge histories.
+A few years after the ICD-10 transition, PCC removed ICD-9 as a configuration option, but a patient’s old ICD-9 charge records will still display in charge histories and on charts.